gptflow/runchat/README.md

 - Variable values are stored in the node where you defined them
 - Configurations you inherited from are full-fledged parts of the structure

-Even you didn't pass any configuration file and just used `-m` with a simple test message RunChat will automatically create a task node for that message and a Root node that inherits from that node:
+Even if you didn't pass any configuration file and just used `-m` with a simple test message RunChat will automatically create a task node for that message and a Root node that inherits from that node:

 ```bash
 npx runchat -m "Hey ChatGPT, my name is {{name}}.
 How are you?" -vname=Alex